John3/awesome-torque3d/README.md

 - [Facebook](https://www.facebook.com/Torque3D)
 - IndieDB: [T3D](http://www.indiedb.com/engines/torque-3d) - [TGEA](http://www.indiedb.com/engines/torque-game-engine-advanced) - [TGE](http://www.indiedb.com/engines/torque-game-engine)
 - [GratiPay](https://gratipay.com/torque3d/)

+- [Concepts in Steam Greenlight](http://steamcommunity.com/workshop/browse/?appid=765&browsesort=trend&section=concepts) Is intended for items looking to gather feedback from the potential customers and begin building a community.
+- [IndieDB](http://www.indiedb.com) The aim of Indie DB is to connect independent developers of games with players, from the day they start developing their game to the day they release it.
+- [Patreon] Is a platform that provides business tools for creators to run a subscription content service, as well as ways for artists to build relationships and provide exclusive experiences to their subscribers.
+It allows artists to receive funding directly from their fans, or patrons, on a recurring basis or per work of art.
 - [Indie Teamup](http://www.indieteamup.com/) Is where you go to discover indie devs and teams.
 You can easily collaborate with each other to take your ideas from paper to production.
 - [Streamtip](https://streamtip.com/) Streamtip provides you with a personalized, simplified tipping page that allows you to display a short message to your supporters.
 - [Pledgie](https://pledgie.com/) is a framework of services which creates an open collaborative context around the act of giving.